KostiantynKorzh/logic_gates/README.md

 To delete gate, right click on it<br />
 To delete input switch (on the left), right click on it <br />

+### How to run

+You can use build folder to run js or transpile ts to js by yourself

 ### Technologies used in this project

 * Typescript